allynfolksjr/NikkyHomeWebsite/views/resume.md

 ## Experience

 ### Senior Computer Specialist

-#### UW Information Technology
+UW Information Technology
-#### September 2010 - Present
+September 2010 - Present

+#### Duties

+- Develops and Utilizes CLI Tools to facilitate system support and operations
 - Supports GNU/Linux Uniform Access Computing and Web Publishing/Development
-- Develops and Utilizes CLI Tools to facilitate system support and operations
-- Maintains UW Blogs Network (WordPress) and develops custom service integration with central UW authentication and group frameworks
 - Provides second- and third-tier support for web publishing and development
 - Maintains and troubleshoots production MySQL database servers
 - Consults and advises campus units for wide range of web development technology including PHP, Ruby, Python, Perl, C, and bash scripting
 - Assists in performance monitoring, tracking, and evaluation of Apache servers
 - Develops and maintains Ruby Gems for monitoring and troubleshooting user issues

+#### Selected Projects
+- Created and maintains collection of Ruby and Ruby on Rails applications to faciliate system monitoring, application troubleshooting, and other requirements for supporting a large hosting environment.
+- Created and maintains UW Blogs Network (WordPress) and develops custom service integration with central UW authentication and group frameworks

 ### Student Consultant

-#### UW Information Technology
+UW Information Technology
-#### March 2009 - September 2010
+March 2009 - September 2010

 - Assisted clients with technology-related issues and triaged requests
 - Supported users via phone, e-mail, and office walk-ins